QuEraComputing/Bloqade.jl/docs/src/registers.md

 # Registers

-Bloqade follows the register interface in [Yao].
+Bloqade follows the register interface in [Yao](https://yaoquantum.org).
 It uses register to represent a device and its internal quantum state.
 As for simulators, the most used register types are `ArrayReg` and `SubspaceArrayReg`.
 They both uses a dense array to store